Homemade Sauerkraut – Making your own sauerkraut is possible to do at home.

 I decided to get on the band wagon and start reading up on this strange fermented cabbage.
 I became intrigued….but still wasn’t going to be a fan!
 No Way!!!

-For this batch, I used a huge cabbage…a 3 pounder.
+For this batch, I used a huge cabbage.
+It weighed 3 pounds.
 You can use any size cabbage you want.
 You are only limited to the size of your container.

-The absolute hardest part was getting all the cabbage into my crock.
+- The absolute hardest part was getting all the cabbage into my crock.
 The picture above shows just half the cabbage.
 I had read that a 3 pound cabbage could fit into my crock, but it was full at just half way!
+The trick, pushing it down.
+I had to use my fist and push, and push, and push….. you get the idea.
+Finally I was actually able to get all the cabbage into the crock.
+Then the waiting begins.

 My cabbage had drastically decreased in size after two days, but it took three days for the liquid to reach the top.
 I then added a weight to keep the cabbage from floating up.
 I used a glass dish with a quart jar filled with water to give it some weight.
 The entire top of the crock was kept covered with a clean dish towel.